pedrokoelho/projects-app-api/README.md

-# Projects App
+# Projects API
+CRUD REST API with Express and Node.js
+Authentication with JWT

-MERN project with Node.js, Express, MongoDB and Mongoose
+Part I of a MERN project with Node.js, Express, MongoDB and Mongoose

 Based on Learn The MERN Stack youtube tutorial by Traversy Media

-## PART I

-Simple CRUD REST API

-## PART II

-Authentication with JWT